-- 1. Persons who violate the foregoing restrictions should be informed that they are engaged in prohibited activity and given information on acceptable alternatives, where appropriate, prior to making an arrest. - 2.
-Arrest of a person who is recording officers in public shall be related to an objective, articulable violation of the law unrelated to the act of recording.
-The act of recording does not, in itself, provide grounds for detention or arrest. - 3.
-Arrest of an individual does not provide an exception to the warrant requirement justifying search of the individual's recording equipment or media.
+- (1) Persons who violate the foregoing restrictions should be informed that they are engaged in prohibited activity and given information on acceptable alternatives, where appropriate, prior to making an arrest. - (2) Arrest of a person who is recording enforcement members in public shall be related to an objective, articulable violation of the law unrelated to the act of recording.
+The act of recording does not, in itself, provide grounds for detention or arrest. - (3) Arrest of an individual does not provide an exception to the warrant requirement justifying search of the individual's recording equipment or media.
 While equipment may be seized incident to an arrest, downloading, viewing, or otherwise accessing files requires a search warrant.
 Files and media shall not be altered or erased under any circumstances.

-C. Seizure of recording devices and media
+C. Seizure of Recording Devices and Media

-- 1. Absent arrest of the recording party, recording equipment may not be seized.
-Additionally, officers may not order an individual to show recordings that have been made of enforcement actions or other police operations. - 2.
-If there is probable cause to believe that evidence of a serious crime has been recorded, an officer should - a. advise and receive instructions from a supervisor; - b. ask the person in possession of the recording if he or she will consent to voluntarily and temporarily relinquish the recording device or media so that it may be viewed and/or copied as evidence; and - c. in exigent circumstances, in which it is reasonable to believe that the recording will be destroyed, lost, tampered with or otherwise rendered useless as evidence before a warrant can be obtained, the recording device or media may be seized under a temporary restraint.
+- (1) Absent arrest of the recording party, recording equipment may not be seized.
+Additionally, enforcement members may not order an individual to show recordings that have been made of enforcement actions or other police operations. - (2) If there is probable cause to believe that evidence of a serious crime has been recorded, an enforcement member should: - Advise and receive instructions from a supervisor. - Ask the person in possession of the recording if they will consent to voluntarily and temporarily relinquish the recording device or media so that it may be viewed and/or copied as evidence; and - c.
+In exigent circumstances, in which it is reasonable to believe that the recording will be destroyed, lost, tampered with, or otherwise rendered useless as evidence before a warrant can be obtained, the recording device or media may be seized under a temporary restraint.
 A warrant must be obtained in order to examine and copy the recording and the chain of custody must be clearly documented per department policy.